 How to Add Playground Shade

 When selecting a playground shade it’s important to look at the size of the use zone along with the elevation of your playground.
-This will allow you to ensure your columns do not lie within use zones or fall zones of the playground, and will additionally ensure that your playground canopy is sufficiently elevated above the playground as needed.
+This will allow you to ensure your columns do not lie within use zones or fall zones of the playground, and will additionally ensure that your playground canopy is sufficiently elevated above the play zone as needed.
 Learn more about playground shade assessments.
-Once the desired shaded space has been defined, it’s time to select what style of shade structure you want over your playground.
-Most playgrounds are covered using either a traditional four post hip and ridge shade structure, large independent umbrella style structure, a series of shade sails, or a modular shade structure incorporated directly into the playground.
+Once the desired shaded space has been defined, it’s time to select what style of shade structure you want over your space.
+Most playgrounds are covered using either a traditional four post hip and ridge structure, large independent umbrella style structure, a series of shade sails, or a modular shade structure incorporated directly into the playground.

 Hip and Ridge

 Umbrella shade structures can be utilized when trying to add shaded spaces to a large sprawling play area that might incorporate several playgrounds within the use zone.
 It’s important to position the columns outside of the use or fall zones to stay within code when using this option.
 These structures can provide areas where children or parents can take a break from the sun.
-Unfortunately, playground umbrellas do not provide much sun relief to commercial playground equipment as they have a typical max span of about 20 square feet and must be a minimum of 6 feet away from the playground, making it difficult for these umbrellas to overhang the playground and provide shade to the playground itself.
+Unfortunately, playground umbrellas do not provide much sun relief to commercial playground equipment as they have a typical max span of about 20 square feet and must be a minimum of 6 feet away from the playground, making it difficult for these umbrellas to overhang the playground and provide shade to the area itself.

 Playground shade sails are beautiful options for shading playgrounds that allow for great creativity when designing your shade structure.
 They can be configured into overlapping triangular sails to allow for greater depth to the design, or they can be laid out in hyperbolic square canopies which have a nice swooping effect to the canopy.
 Shade sails are usually the preferred architectural solution as they lend themselves the most to customization to the play space and have such a great look.
 The columns themselves aren’t supported by an internal frame like you would have with a hip and ridge shade frame, so you’ll typically find the column and footing sizes will be considerably larger to account for the difference and as a result, the product and installation cost for this option can be higher.

-Modular Playground Shades
+Modular Playground Shade